facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Unfortunately, many programmers use inheritance as a solution to all problems, without knowing or trying other principles that regulate or support to develop in object oriented design.
 Principles like **S.O.L.I.D** or others.

--- qui
-Let's see fowhat he says in more detail.
+Let's see for example what **Liskov principle** says in more detail.
 The canonical statement says the following:

 > "you should always be able to substitute the parent class with its derived class without any undesirable behaviour"